devsoc-unsw/devsoc-mail/README.md

 ## Feedback
 Have any feedback?
 Feel free to open an issue or make a pull request.
 Have an idea for a workshop?
 Contact the Training Program directors on discord!
 You can find the public DevSoc discord server link here: https://discord.com/invite/u9p34WUTcs

-Interest in DevSoc?
+Interested in DevSoc?
 Find more about us through our website: https://devsoc.app/

 ## Contributors
 Training Program would be nothing without its contributors!
 In no particular order, a huge thanks to: